moshix/UnixNJE/README.md

 In this new version, it's been made to compile cleanly on Linux, BSD (including latest Macos!)

 You will need to ask to peer with somebody on HNET to use this protocol.
-Contact me if you have a 24/7 Linux server and you want to peer with my HNET main node MOSHIX running VM/370 RSCS.
+Contact me if you have a 24/7 Linux server and you want to peer with my HNET main node RELAY (which is also based on UNIXNJE).
+See more: www.moshix.tech

 All the main commands work with NJE